All about discount

 |

 Ever wondered why some deals feel like a win for both your customers and your business?
 It usually comes down to the kind of discounts you’re offering.
 Trade and cash discounts, for example, may both look like savings, but they’re designed for very different situations and can impact your business in unique ways!
+For instance, while functional discounts focus on rewarding intermediaries for marketing tasks, trade discounts aim to encourage bulk purchases.

 But what exactly sets them apart?
 Keep reading as we explain the difference between cash discount and trade discount and show you how to leverage each strategy to boost your business!